 Whenever something becomes familiar, it often loses its identity and purpose.
 For anyone to truly understand the significance of anything, they might have to walk through the chronicles of whatever they stand for or whatever they hope to stand for.

-A rewind to two years ago would do us great, but let us look at the very heart of the matter; “the Uganda constitution”.
+Rewind to two years ago would do us great, but let us look at the very heart of the matter; “the Uganda constitution”.
 The Uganda constitution is a living document that is binding but allows the Uganda parliament to make a “few?” or all the changes you can think of as long as you have the backing of the necessary quorum.

 It has worked well in amending the LGTB law in Uganda.
-After passing the amendment in parliament and having it signed by the president of Uganda, it was nullified by court in 2014 after failing to meet the stated criteria by the Uganda constitution (Quorum).
+After passing the amendment in parliament and having it signed by the president of Uganda, it was nullified by the court in 2014 after failing to meet the stated criteria by the Uganda constitution (Quorum).

-After 2016 elections; the future of president Museveni aspiring for presidency was uncertain because of the age limit cap.
-No one above the age of 75 years is allowed to stand for presidency but that was about to change if all went well in the parliament.
+After the 2016 elections; the future of president Museveni aspiring for the presidency was uncertain because of the age limit cap.
+No one above the age of 75 years is allowed to stand for the presidency but that was about to change if all went well in the parliament.
 Just one year into his tenure; the age limit cap lifting bid was tabled.

 Age Limit Campaign